spamula/geo_ds/README.md

 - TorchGeo
 - and more...

-as well as standard modelling frameworks such as Scikit-Learn, XGBoost, LightGBM and PyTorch for more advanced use cases.
+as well as standard modelling frameworks such as Scikit-Learn, XGBoost, LightGBM and PyTorch.

 Project Organization
 ------------